Sylius/Sylius/docs/getting-started-with-sylius/shop-customizations.rst

 Shop Customizations
 ===================

-What makes Sylius unique from other e-commerce systems is not only its high developer community or clean code base.
+What makes Sylius unique from other e-commerce systems is not only its highly developed community or clean code base.
 The developer experience has always been a great advantage of this platform - and it includes easiness of customization and great extendability.

-Let's get the benefit from these features and make some simple customization, to make your store even much suitable for your business needs.
+Let's get the benefit from these features and make some simple customization, to make your store even more suitable for your business needs.

 Logo